 At Mayo Clinic, we are at the forefront of patient care and scientific discovery.
 You will use some of the most advanced diagnostic and therapeutic tools available anywhere in the world.
 We can teach you health care that is unsurpassed anywhere in terms of innovation, quality and compassion you would expect from a world leader.

-We encourage you to explore our Web site and contact us if you have any questions about our program.
+We encourage you to explore our website and contact us with any questions about our program.